ayoayco/astro-sw/README.md

 This integration was originally developed to support the Caching strategy needs of [Cozy](https://cozy.pub) -- the modern reading companion for the Web.
 You can find [an example service worker in the repository](https://github.com/ayoayco/Cozy/blob/main/src/sw.mjs).

-Work is ongoing for adding `presets` for easily using common caching strategies and customizing the behavior of the service worker via the config options.
-This will remove the need for writing the service worker script by hand for most use cases.
+There is a work in progress adding `presets` for using common caching strategies and customizing the behavior of the service worker via config options.
+This aims to reduce the need for writing the service worker script by hand for most use cases.

 Get in touch:
 1. Chat via Discord: [Ayo's Projects](https://discord.gg/kkvW7GYNAp)